 Chlamydia is a sexually transmitted infection caused by a bacteria called 'Chlamydia trachomatis'.
 It affects both men and women, and it's spread by having unprotected vaginal, anal or oral sex with a person who has the infection.

 Most people who have chlamydia don't notice any symptoms and so they don't know they have it.
-Research suggests that 50% of men and 70-80% of women don't get symptoms at all with a chlamydia infection.
+Research suggests that half of men and 7 to 8 in 10 women don't get symptoms at all with a chlamydia infection.

 Testing for chlamydia is done with a urine test for men or a women have a urine test or a swab taken from the cervix or vagina.
 You don't always have to have a physical examination by a doctor.